telerik/ajax-docs/controls/grid/ajaxified-radgrid/how-to/go-into-edit-mode-with-ajax-double-click.md

 ---
 title: Go into Edit Mode with AJAX Double-Click
-page_title: Go into Edit Mode with AJAX Double-Click | UI for ASP.NET AJAX Documentation
+page_title: Go into Edit Mode with AJAX Double-Click | RadGrid for ASP.NET AJAX Documentation
 description: Go into Edit Mode with AJAX Double-Click
 slug: grid/ajaxified-radgrid/how-to/go-into-edit-mode-with-ajax-double-click
 tags: go,into,edit,mode,with,ajax,double-click